 Fireworks, pools, and bonfires are often part of the festivities on the 4th of July, but these can also be dangerous, so make sure you take the right safety precautions.
 Follow these tips to ensure your 4th of July celebration stays safe.

-- Alcohol: Alcohol is pretty common at 4th of July celebrations.
+Alcohol is pretty common at 4th of July celebrations.
 Make sure to drink responsibly and keep alcohol out of the hands of minors.
 When you drink, you lose the ability to judge situations wisely.
 Your reaction time slows down and your coordination lessens.
 Don’t put yourself in a position where you could endanger yourself or others.

 People that host 4th of July parties sometimes have pools open to their guests and if you do have your pool open for the party, make sure that the pool is supervised at all times to avoid the risk of drowning.
 NSC and the Consumer Product Safety Commission are encouraging everyone to keep water safety top of mind and reduce child drowning.

-As this 4th of July quickly approaches, use these tips to plan out a safe 4th of July celebration that can be enjoyed by everyone.
+As this 4th of July quickly approaches, use the above tips to plan out a safe 4th of July celebration that can be enjoyed by everyone.

 Hope you will find helpful these 2 videos:

 Fire Safety – How To Use a Fire Extinguisher – ServiceMaster Restore Video

 ServiceMaster Restore – Fire Damage Restoration Video